paul-jean/paul-jean.github.io/_posts/2014-07-22-life-the-react-way.md

 ## Enter React

 So how do things change when you use React?
+(The React app is [here](http://paul-jean.github.io/life/implementations/react-div/life-react-div.html).)

 With React you create “Components” and add them to React’s “virtual DOM”.